-Burden on society stemming from disability is on the rise worldwide that a five per cent increase was observed in the global prevalence rate of disability between 1970 and 2011.
+Burden on society stemming from disability is on the rise worldwide that a five per cent increase was observed in the global prevalence rate of disability between 1970 and 2011 (WHO and World Bank, 2011).
 Each year increasing number of people have been partially or fully becoming unable to fully utilize their physical and mental capacity to engage in daily social and economic activities.

 When the burden is measured in terms of Years of Healthy Life Lost Due to Disability (YLDs) it becomes relatively easy to understand the scope of the burden.
-There is a clear positive trend in the world average YLDs that went up from 10,231 in 2000 to 10,466 in 2012 (per 100,000 people) (Figure 1).
-In line with the global positive trend, East Asia and Pacific, Europe and Central Asia, Latin America and Caribbean, and Middle East and North Africa regions registered increases in their average YLDs between 2000 and 2012.
-Only Sub-Saharan Africa and South Asia regions saw declines in their average YLDs in the same period thanks to both national and international efforts to strengthen the overall health systems.
-However, the averages of these two regions remained above the world average of 10,466 in 2012 (per 100,000 people).
+There is a clear positive trend in the world average YLDs that went up from 9,837 in 2000 to 10,279 in 2016 (per 100,000 people) (Figure 1).
+The increasing burden of non-communicable diseases on disabilities was among the main reasons that may explain the global positive trend.
+In line with the global positive trend, Western Pacific, Eastern Mediterranean, Americas, South-East Asia, and Europe regions registered increases in their average YLDs between 2000 and 2016.
+Only the Africa region saw a decline in the average YLDs in the same period thanks to both national and international efforts to strengthen the overall health systems.

-Figure 1: Global and Regional Trends in Years of Healthy Life Lost Due to Disability (YLDs), (per 100 000 people)
+Figure 1: Global and Regional Trends in Years of Healthy Life Lost Due to Disability (YLDs), (per 100 000 people), 2000-2016